-For the last few years, The British School of Amsterdam has begun to outgrow the three buildings we currently occupy.
+In recent years, The British School of Amsterdam has started to outgrow the three buildings we currently occupy.
 The division of the school onto three separate sites allows each section of the school the space it needs but means the functioning and feeling of the school is split.
 We have always wanted to be united in a single building, combining a community of parents, pupils and staff with excellent facilities and abundant outside space.

-Since 2005 the leadership of the school began to search for new premises, where all the classes of the school could learn together under one roof.
+In 2005 the leadership of the school began to search for new premises, where all the classes of the school could learn together under one roof.
 Following an intensive search period including two advanced but unsuccessful bids on other locations the school focussed on the former prison buildings in the Havenstraat, which had come back on the market (thank you to Sandra Chedi).
-Along with a former parent and alderman, Hans Gerson, and of the architect Andre van Stigt the school managed to secure the Havenstraat 6 in Amsterdam Oud-Zuid by signing a Letter of Intent with the municipality in November 2015.
-After an intensive feasibility study with MME architects The British School bought this magnificent site from the Rijks Vastgoed Bedrijf in February 2017.
+Along with a former parent and alderman, Hans Gerson, and of the architect André van Stigt the school managed to secure the Havenstraat 6 in Amsterdam Oud-Zuid by signing a Letter of Intent with the municipality in November 2015.
+After an intensive feasibility study with MMX architects The British School bought this magnificent site from the Rijks Vastgoed Bedrijf in February 2017.

 The new site is a 19th century monument within a residential neighbourhood.
-Over the next two years, the school will embark on a major redevelopment programme, ending in the summer of 2020, to turn this historic building into a fantastic modern British international school with a capacity of 14,100m².
+The school is now embarking on a major redevelopment programme, ending in the summer of 2020, to turn this historic building into a fantastic modern British international school with a capacity of 14,100m².
 The school will be open ready for the start of the new academic year in September 2020.